IntersectMBO/governance-scripts/docs/info-action-procedure.md

 If metadata passes all the above validations.
 We can sign it with author key(s).

 You can either pass the `my-metadata.jsonld` to authors to sign, using something like `./scripts/author-create.sh`.
 Or you can run `./scripts/metadata-canonize.sh` and share the canonized body hash to sign via standard cardano wallets.
+In that case, HWW are supported too, but you need to change the witnessAlgorithm from `ed25519` to `CIP-0008` for those authors that do.
+If you are not sure how your author key signs, CIP-8 signing produces a significantly longer (214 byte) signature string than ed25519 signing (62 bytes).

 ### 7. Verify the author's witness(es)